 To support your application for GMC registration, you’ll need to provide evidence of your medical education and experience.
 Full GMC registration with a licence to practice means you are allowed to work in any medical setting in the UK and Northern Ireland.

 What does Revalidation Involve?

 As a Doctor holding a GMC Licence to Practice, you are legally required to Re-validate - usually every five years.
 This is supported by a regular appraisal based on the GMC’s core guidance for Doctors’ good medical practice.
-TTM Healthcare is a dedicated body recognised by the General Medical Council.
+TTM Healthcare Solutions (TTM) is a dedicated body recognised by the General Medical Council.

 The aim of Revalidation is to reassure patients and give them confidence that all clinicians are up to date in their chosen field and continue to provide a good level of care.
 At the same time, the process also helps you as a Doctor maintain and develop your skills throughout your career.
 In this way, you are given the regular opportunity to reflect on how you can keep evolving and improving your practice as a Doctor.

 As a Licensed Doctor, you are required to have an annual appraisal.
 You will need to collect supporting information about your practice so you can discuss this with your appraiser.

 What Other Registration is Required?